orcasound/orcamap/installation_notes.md

     `# docker ps -a`

- * find the right docker id for you image, then "stop"
+ * find the right docker id for your image, then "stop"

     `# docker stop <docker-image-id>